Andrew Carnegie: United States colonial expansion

 On the matter of American colonial expansion, Carnegie had always thought it is an unwise gesture for the United States.
 He did not oppose the annexation of the Hawaiian islands or Puerto Rico, but he opposed the annexation of the Philippines.
 Carnegie believed that it involved a denial of the fundamental democratic principle, and he also urged William McKinley to withdraw American troops and allow the Filipinos to live with their independence.
 This act strongly impressed the other American anti-imperialists, who soon elected him vice-president of the Anti-Imperialist League.

 After he sold his steel company in 1901, Carnegie was able to get fully involved in the peace cause, both financially and personally.
-He gave away much of his fortunes to various peacekeeping agencies in order to keep them growing.
+He gave away much of his fortune to various peacekeeping agencies in order to keep them growing.
 When a friend, the British writer William T. Stead, asked him to create a new organization for the goal of a peace and arbitration society, his reply was:

 I do not see that it is wise to devote our efforts to creating another organization.
 Of course I may be wrong in believing that, but I am certainly not wrong that if it were dependent on any millionaire's money it would begin as an object of pity and end as one of derision.
 I wonder that you do not see this.
 There is nothing that robs a righteous cause of its strength more than a millionaire's money.
 Its life is tainted thereby.

 Carnegie believed that it is the effort and will of the people, that maintains the peace in international relations.
 Money is just a push for the act.
 If world peace depended solely on financial support, it would not seem a goal, but more like an act of pity.

 Like Stead, he believed that the United States and the British Empire would merge into one nation, telling him "We are heading straight to the Re-United States".
 Carnegie believed that the combined country's power would maintain world peace and disarmament.
 The creation of the Carnegie Endowment for International Peace in 1910 was regarded as a milestone on the road to the ultimate goal of abolition of war.
 Beyond a gift of $10 million for peace promotion, Carnegie also encouraged the "scientific" investigation of the various causes of war, and the adoption of judicial methods that should eventually eliminate them.
-He believed that the Endowment exists to promote information on the nations' rights and responsibilities under existing international law and to encourage other conferences to codify this law.
+He believed that the Carnegie Endowment exists to promote information on the nations' rights and responsibilities under existing international law and to encourage other conferences to codify this law.